Skip to content

 Firearms are considered Ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
 If an ability or spell refers to "ranged weapons" or simply "weapons," firearms are included unless stated otherwise.

 Damage The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.
+You do not add your ability modifier to the Firearms's damage, unless otherwise stated.

 Properties Any properties a weapon has are listed in the Properties column.
 Each property is defined in the Properties section.